This page will be updated regularly with news items, notifications and changes providers need to be aware of.

 Annual update to courses approved for VSL

-The Determination is updated annually to ensure that courses approved for VSL retain currency, and reflect industry and workforce needs, and that loan caps remain sufficient to provide for the course cost for the majority of full fee-paying students.
-Courses are added to Schedule 1 of the Determination if they are current and: STEM; or subsidised by at least two state and territories; or required for occupational regulation or licensing.
-With regard to Schedule 3, courses are added upon successful application of listed or not-for-profit providers.
+The Determination is updated annually to ensure that courses approved for VSL retain currency, and reflect industry and workforce needs.
+It also ensures that loan caps remain sufficient to provide for the course cost for the majority of full fee-paying students.
+Courses are added to Schedule 1 of the Determination if they are current and: STEM; or subsidised by at least two state and territories; or required for occupational licensing.
+With regard to Schedule 3, courses are added upon successful application by listed or not-for-profit providers.

 This annual update to the Determination:

-- adds 8 courses that newly meet VSL eligibility criteria (including one course in Schedule 3),
+- adds 17 courses that newly meet VSL eligibility criteria (including 6 courses in Schedule 3)

-- adds 37 courses that are replacement courses for currently approved courses,
+- adds 70 courses that are replacement courses for currently approved courses

-- increases the maximum loan amount (loan cap) for 18 courses, and
+- increases the maximum loan amount (loan cap) for one course and

 No current courses have been removed from the Determination.

-Details about these changes can be found in the can be found in the VSL 2023 Course List and Loan Caps fact sheet published on the department’s website and the Federal Register of Legislation.
+Details about these changes are be available at VSL 2024 Course List and Loan Caps factsheet published on the department’s website and the VET Student Loans (Courses and Loan Caps) Amendment Determination (No. 2) 2023 on the Federal Register of Legislation website.
 The consolidated Determination, incorporating these changes, is expected to be available shortly.

 We encourage you to familiarise yourself with the updated Determination.